Hyperhidrosis Prevalence is More Common than Scientists Thought

 If you are suffering or know someone who suffers from hyperhidrosis, you are well aware of the detrimental impact that it has on a person’s physical, social and mental well-being.
 This silent disability affects the quality of life of millions.
 However, a new study shows that hyperhidrosis is much more common than previously thought.
 Researchers have found evidence that proves that hyperhidrosis is more prevalent and socially crippling than previously anticipated.

-A new study published Dermatological Research Archives shows that excessive sweating is more debilitating, severe and prevalent than previous studies reported.
+A new study published in Dermatological Research Archives shows that excessive sweating is more debilitating, severe and prevalent than previous studies reported.
 The study by Burke Healthcare and Brickell Biotech was conducted to investigate hyperhidrosis in a larger sample of people.

 Researchers conducted an online survey with over 8,000 participants who answered queries on excessive sweating and the impact that it had on their quality of life.
 Some of the notable findings include: